frederic-perez/AmE-dictionary/data/dictionary.md

 __pep<sup>1</sup>__ _n_ :three::pencil2: Pep is a high spirited kind of energy.
 It takes a lot of pep (and pom-poms) to be a cheerleader. _A pep talk._ _The Huskies were the ones with pep in their step._
 __pep<sup>2</sup>__ _v_ (pepping)
 __Pepe the frog__ :camera: A cartoon character appropriated by the white supremacist movement on social media.
+__pepita__ _n_ :astonished: A pumpkin seed, typically hulled and roasted and eaten as a snack or used in cooking. _Pepitas bring a nice crunch to this otherwise smooth, creamy soup._
 __pepper__ _v_ :five::hammer: (peppered) _Five bullet holes peppered the side of one rental town-house._ _Ivy peppered him with questions._
 __peppermint__
 __peppy__ _adj_ :two::hammer: _Peppy but efficient powertrain options._